 - Educate yourself beforehand: You don’t have to be an expert to talk with someone about depression, but you should familiarize yourself a bit with what it is generally.

-- Stay Curious and Non-Judgmental: Encourage him to share by asking open-ended questions, such as “How have you been feeling lately?”.
+- Stay Curious and Non-Judgmental: Encourage him to share by asking open-ended questions, such as “How have you been feeling lately?”
 Lean toward curiosity rather than judgment in the conversation.
 Avoid offering solutions right away, and just hear him out.

 - Validate and Offer Support: Let him know that you’re there for him and willing to provide support, and validate his experience.
 Saying something like “I understand that you’re going through a tough time, and your feelings are valid,” can help to do this.

-- Use “I” Statements: Begin the conversation with empathy, using “I” statements to express your observations and feelings.
+- Use “I” Statements: Begin the depression conversation with empathy, using “I” statements to express your observations and feelings.
 For example, say, “I’ve noticed you’ve seemed down lately, and I’m worried about you.”

 - Know Who To Call: If the conversation leads to the revelation of suicidal thoughts or other concerning behaviors, or if he acknowledges he needs some help, it may be good to have a resource to access.
 The 9-8-8 National Suicide & Crisis Lifeline is a good resource to get connected with some immediate help.